 - 10. The stability and protection of the East Head hinge is essential to maintain the fragile equilibrium in Snowhill and nearby properties. - 11.
 There is a demand for a pedestrian/cycle path, linking the west and east centres of the village, adjacent to Cakeham Road.
-This has been delivered with support from a local charity.
+This has been delivered with support from the F.G.
+Woodger Trust.
 Footpaths should be maintained and extended for both residents and tourists.